Alison is a freelance writer and researcher. She also enjoys trying out new recipes and equipment in her gluten-free kitchen.

 3. Easy to Clean

-Silicone bakeware items are easy to use, completely non-stick so there is never anything ‘baked-on’ to try to clean off!
+Silicone bakeware items are easy to use and are completely non-stick so there is never anything ‘baked-on’ to try to clean off!

 You can just pop the pans or molds in the dishwasher (even on the bottom shelf) or wash them by hand in warm soapy water – you can even turn them inside out if you want to!

-Silicone is stain proof so it will not fade or discolor and because is is non-absorbent and scratch-proof, you do not have to worry about any bacteria lurking unseen.
+Silicone is stain proof so it will not fade or discolor and because it is non-absorbent and scratch-proof, you do not have to worry about any bacteria lurking unseen.